CNC Turning Service Overview

 Custom Sourced Materials

-A variety of CNC turned metal and plastic part options are available for an instant online quote.
-If you do not see the material stock you are looking for, please choose "Custom" under the material drop-down on your quote page and submit for an expert engineering review once you have specified features, tolerances, inspection needs, and quantities required.
+Various CNC-turned metal and plastic part options are available for an instant online quote.
+If you do not see the material stock you are looking for, please choose "Other" under the material drop-down on your quote page and submit for an expert engineering review once you have specified features, tolerances, inspection needs, and quantities required.

 The finish option with the quickest turnaround.
 Parts are left with visible tool marks and potentially sharp edges and burrs, which can be removed upon request.
 Surface finish is comparable to 125 uin Ra finish.